Amiga software: 1986

-In 1986 (the year of the launch of Amiga 2000) Amiga software products contributed to the Amiga's success as a game and multimedia machine.
+In 1986, Amiga software products contributed to the Amiga's success as a game and multimedia machine.
 AmigaBasic from Microsoft, VizaWrite, TextCraft (word processors), Pagesetter (Desktop Publishing), Analyze!
-(Spreadsheet), Superbase Personal (Database), MovieCraft (animation), Deluxe paint II, Deluxe Music, Instant Music (a composition music program for non musicians) from Electronic Arts, and GraphiCraft again from Commodore were released.
+(Spreadsheet), Superbase Personal (Database), MovieCraft (animation), Deluxe Paint II, Deluxe Music, Instant Music (a composition music program for non musicians) from Electronic Arts, and GraphiCraft again from Commodore were released.
 GraphiCraft was used by computer artist Jim Sachs to produce Amiga software such as Defender of the Crown and Centurion: Defender of Rome from Cinemaware and the Amiga porting of Saucer Attack.
 Graphicraft was a predecessor of Aegis Images and AEGIS Animator, one of the first programs worldwide capable of creating animation videos and cartoons complete with audio stereo, featuring a cel animation working paradigm interface and outputting files based on delta-frame difference compression method which then were the lead for creating the ANIM file type standard.
 Byte-by-Byte Software Inc. released Sculpt-3D.
 It was the first rendering tool available for the first time to a vast audience of public, and in October of the same year, Impulse released TurboSilver.

 1987

-In 1987 the Amiga 500 (A500) was released.
+In 1987, the Amiga 500 (A500) was released.
 The Amiga software market moved in favor of entertainment over professional software.